DimensionDev/Maskbook/docs/rfc/000-Payload-v37.md

 ###### `authorEphemeralPublicKey` field

-This field is an Array of the DER encoding of the SubjectPublicKeyInfo (`spki`) structure from [RFC5280].
+This field is a Map of the DER encoding of the SubjectPublicKeyInfo (`spki`) structure from [RFC5280].

+The key indicates its format.

-The implementation MUST NOT fail when an item is Binary but not a recognizable SubjectPublicKeyInfo.
+The implementation MUST NOT fail when an unknown key appears.
+The implementation MUST ignore the invalid key for the given public key format.

 This field is used to support ephemeral encryption with different curves.